Dear Seattle share new video for 'Way Out' alongside rescheduled tour dates

 Sydney alternative rock band Dear Seattle have shared a music video for their most recent single, ‘Way Out’.

 The video, released today (January 24), depicts the band performing the song live in a lounge room.
-The video was directed by Ollie Thorpe, with DZ Deathrays‘ Shane Parsons serving as the director of photography.
+The video was directed by Ollie Ritchie, with Shane Parsons serving as the director of photography.

 Watch the video for ‘Way Out’ below: